 Neither am I calling everyone to the laboratory to be a Tesla or Edison.
 There are numerous ways to be inventive.
 For example, when I was 21 working in the corporate world I happened to be processing an “Education Expense Reimbursement.”
 I thought it was ridiculous to have four forms to fill out when much of the information (name, address, etc.) was repeated on each form.
 When I asked why the need for all the repetition, I was told “It has always been done this way.”
 I sat down and designed a new form that collected all the information and approval signatures on one single page.
 I submitted it to the procedures committee and they were dumbfounded.
 They put it in effect and it saved the world’s largest construction company thousands of dollars over time.
 I didn't invent the light bulb or a better mousetrap, but I did get a promotion.
 I have always believed there is a better way to do everything, you just have to put your mind to it.

 Skynyrd’s song Free Bird begins with the words, “If I leave here tomorrow, will you still remember me.”
 Will your life be looked back on with honor, respect, and possibly a bit of awe?
 Is this asking too much here?
 Is this sort of thing out-of-reach?
 Yes, for most men it is.
-But I challenge you, I challenge you all, to be a legend.
+But I challenge you to be a legend.